Nazarene (sect): Nazarene beliefs

-Judeo-Nazarenes (7th century)

-Odon Lafontaine, from the Revisionist School of Islamic Studies, hypothesized that this sect survived into the seventh century, when they attempted to precipitate the return of Jesus, as the Messiah of the Apocalypse, by translating their scripture and lectionaries into Arabic, recruiting the local Arab Christians, capturing Jerusalem, rebuilding the Temple, and re-initiating its sacrifices.
-When Jesus did not return, he concluded that the situation eventually spun out of control, resulting in the development of the Quran and Islam.

 Nazranis of India

 The Saint Thomas Christians of Kerala, known locally as Nasranis or Nazarenes, have long been associated with Jewish and Hebrew origins.
 This nomenclature was historically used to describe early Jewish Christians, suggesting that the Nasrani community have roots in Jewish communities of the Near East.
 Apostle Thomas, during his missionary endeavours, preached to dispersed Israelite communities in India, aligning with patterns observed in other apostle's missions.
 Dr. Ray A Pritz, in his thesis Nazarene Jewish Christianity mentions that "Christian" (followers of Christ) was originally used by the non-Christians to designate believers among the Gentiles while the Nazarenes was already used in Israel to describe Jewish adherents to the new Messianic sect.
 Further supporting this hypothesis are cultural and linguistic parallels between the Nasranis and Jewish communities in Kerala, such as shared traditions and place names with Hebrew connotations.
-Also the fact that they enjoyed elite and commercial rights by the Chera king could've been possible since they share with the Jews having received the royal charter engraved on copper plates from Cheraman Perumal would be only possible if they were ethnically Jews because lower caste converts didn't have this privilege.
+Also the fact that they enjoyed elite and commercial rights by the Chera king could have been possible since they share with the Jews having received the royal charter engraved on copper plates from Cheraman Perumal would be only possible if they were ethnically Jews because lower caste converts didn't have this privilege.
 They had the rights to sit before kings, ride horses, elephants, chariots and wear headgear just like the Brahmins.They were also given lordship over seventeen underprivileged castes.
 They also practiced and until today practice strict endogamy among themselves; also, conversions are discouraged in the non-Catholic traditional Syrian Christian denominations.
 Even catholic Nazranis do not let converts or non-Nazarenes to participate or involve in their practices and customs and are given separate dioceses/parishes.
 Until the arrival of the Portuguese they had strict dietary customs, and observed Jewish holidays such as Passover and Yom Kippur.Till today pesaha is observed and unleavened bread similar to a matzah is prepared in every Syrian Christian household on Maundy Thursday.
 In fact Y-DNA genetic signatures have been reported which indicate clear Cohen (Aaronic) ancestry, Levite ancestry and Judahite ancestry.
 The Brahmin origin of these Christians are merely namesake which was the term used to denote priests in the Indian languages then is another claim.
-It is also a fact that the Apostle Thomas came in search for the jews in India first to preach the gospel.
+It is also a fact that the Apostle Thomas came in search for the Jews in India first to preach the gospel.